 Our environmental ethos is to reduce, recycle and reuse as many materials from the hotel as we possibly can.
 Alongside this, one of our core aims is to help develop and improve the biodiversity and environment within the grounds and around our estate.
 One scheme implemented on-site, in partnership with Coastal Recycling, is a recycling centre and we have further developed a composting centre.
 This means we will have minimal waste left for landfill or for the Aerobic Digester.

 Our chefs make sure they utilise the locally sourced produce to create as little kitchen waste as possible, trimmings are used to fortify stocks.
-More information regarding our food can be found here.
+Find out more information regarding OUR FOOD.

 Our landscape design draws from the concept of creating a sanctuary above the Exe Estuary, blurring the boundaries between art and nature.